mattdesl/blog-posts/bellwoods/bellwoods.md

 I ran into a couple audio gotchas that you might want to be aware of:

-- For whatever reason, oscillators with `"sine"` waveform type were producing off-frequency notes in my iPad.
+- For whatever reason, oscillators with `"sine"` wave type were producing off-frequency notes in my iPad.
 I fixed this by using a custom waveform that simulated a sine wave.
 - A bug in my code was sending negative start time values to my synth, which was oddly muting the entire audio context intermittently, but only in Chrome.
 Probably best to ensure all your time values are equal or greater than `audioContext.currentTime`
 - If you are using exponential ramps, don't ramp down to zero – instead ramp to a very small number like 0.0001.
 I was running into silent errors and audio muting in Chrome when ramping down to zero.
 - If your attack is too quick on your synth, you will get a ‘popping’ sound in WebAudio.
 Even with longer attack times, it's hard to avoid popping in some devices (e.g. iPhone).